sloul1/fingrid-opendata/README.md

 API key is stored in .env file as: API_KEY=insert_your_api_key_here

+Program reads user's API key.
+Using unauthorized API key will produce error: "HTTP Error 401: Access Denied".
+Then program checks if Fingrid API is active.
+If not program exits.
-Program asks user input and retrieves data accordingly from Fingrid open data and prints response as JSON, csv or xml.
+If API is active program asks user input for parameters and retrieves data accordingly from Fingrid open data and prints response as JSON, csv or xml.

 Input parameters: